jargonLint/jargonLint/CONTRIBUTING.md

 9. Add the rule to the vale/styles/jargonLint or vale/styles/optional directory.
     - To jargonLint, if the rule is generally applicable.
     - To optional, if the rule is reserved for specific situations.
-10. Add your test files to the "tests" directory in whichever directory you selected in the earlier step.
+10. Add your test files to the "tests" folder in whichever directory you selected in the earlier step.

 You can separate these steps into multiple pull requests.
 If anything seems unclear, we suggest reviewing the current rules as examples.
-You can also ask reach the maintainers for any suggestions or general guidance on how to add new rules.
+You can also reach the maintainers for any suggestions or general guidance on how to add new rules.

 ### Rule Metadata